-Having an arsenal of tools to help you handle your anxiety and other challenges can make a big difference in how often you feel overwhelmed.
+Having an arsenal of tools to help you handle your anxiety and other challenges, such as overeating.
+They can make a big difference in how often you feel overwhelmed and how well you cope.
+For example, you can learn how to stop emotional eating forever.
 If you’ve been feeling overwhelmed for some time, it may be time to figure out what makes a difference for you.

 Once you’ve identified the things that bring you peace and calm, you can put them to use when you start feeling overwhelmed.